 There's such a ridiculous amount of Ho Yay in this movie, that by the end it almost feels like Charles is cheating on Erik when he kisses Moira (and Erik is cheating on Charles when he kisses Raven).
 Certainly the fact that Erik was absolutely hell-bent on turning those missiles on the Soviet and American fleets, and the only thing that stops him is Charles getting shot, whereupon he falls to his knees in abject horror, cradles his friend in his arms, and forgets the thousands of soldiers just off the coastdoesn't help things!
 And that's just one example.

 Erik ferociously barks, "I SAID BACK OFF!!!" to the youngsters like a predator who wants to defend its wounded mate.
 If Charles was indeed dying, Erik would selfishly be the only one who could say goodbye to him—even Raven (whom Magneto respects more than the other mutants present) isn't "allowed" to be near her adopted brother.

 As blatantly homoerotic as the entire film is, the scene where Charles uncovers the happiest memory in Erik's mind, which results in Erik shedding a Single Tear and Charles wiping away one from his own cheek, takes the cake.

-Note that this is the only time in the entire franchise we see stoic, dour Erik give a full honest smile and actually laugh.
+Note that this is the only time in the entire franchise we see stoic, grim Erik give a full, honest smile and actually laugh.